Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 A Self-Paced Online Course you can return to at any time

-4-hour LIVE Workshop on June 28th with Group Reflection and Dialogue
+4-hour LIVE Workshop on Sunday June 28th 2026 with Group Reflection and Dialogue (9am PST / 5pm Irish Time)

 120+ Minutes of Immersive Video Content